ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed Z-shift issue on Roman's apartment light bulb
 - Fixed TLAD phone keypad rendering on top of the plastic cover and restored Xbox360 button position
 - Fixed an incorrectly used head texture in TLAD's traffic cops
-- Corrected CD cases model in Bulgarin's apartment in TBoGT
+- Corrected CD cases model in Bulgarin's apartment and Luis's safehouse in TBoGT
 - Fixed Yusef's golden cellphone and golden uzi cutscene models in TBoGT
 - Fixed Tony's apartment window models in TBoGT, to prevent them from flickering violently at night
 - Added an option to enable shadows for some objects and vegetation that lack them